ecoinchain/ecoin/README.md

-# RCoin
+# ECoin

-RCoin is a new digit coin, compare to bitcoin rcoin has some significant differences included:
+ECoin is a new digit coin, compare to bitcoin ecoin has some significant differences included:
 - 8MB block size
 - ASIC-resistant GPU-minable PoW algorithm
 - Sha3 which can resist quantum attack